 With that information in hand, you can optimize your marketing efforts and customer communications to precisely match their needs and concerns.
 You can also create Signals from any discovered topic with just a few clicks to automatically detect and track conversational outcomes and trends in your new inbound calls.

-Travel marketers will also spend more on technology in 2022 to meet increasing consumer demands.
-A report from WTM and Travel Forward shows that 39% of travel marketers will increase their tech spending in the coming year.
+Travel marketers also spent more on technology in 2022 to meet increasing consumer demands.
+A report from WTM and Travel Forward shows that 39% of travel marketers increased their tech spending.
 The drive for innovative solutions is a positive sign of recovery.
 It’s also a stark reminder that tech laggards run the risk of falling behind during the recovery phase if they don’t take action.

 The conversations that occur while they’re booking travel and accommodations are a gold mine of first-party data that enables travel marketers to optimize their marketing, reduce acquisition costs, and provide top-notch experiences for their customers.
 AI-powered conversation intelligence solutions like Invoca for Travel & Hospitality make it possible to access and take action on this data.

 Whether or not your marketing budget is increasing in 2022, you have to make the most of every dollar.
 Conversation intelligence technology enables travel marketers to:

 Target more cost-effective keywords and ad placements, and suppress retargeting to customers who converted on the phone to focus your efforts on the most effective campaigns and reduce wasted ad spend.

 By feeding 1st-party conversion data from customer conversations directly to ad platforms like Google Ads, you can accurately target high-value customers and the most effective keywords to increase your conversion rates.

 Armed with true attribution you can account for conversions that come from clicks and calls and accurately measure your acquisition costs, target the most effective keywords, and eliminate ineffective campaigns to reduce your CPA.